fkesheh/mcp-ai-agent/README.md

   Servers.memory
 );

-await agent.initialize();

-// Now you can use tools from both the preconfigured and custom servers const response = await agent.generateResponse({
+const response = await agent.generateResponse({
   prompt:
     "Search for information about AI agents and store the results in memory",